What is EMDR & What is it used for?

 As children we cannot articulate trauma but we express it in many ways and if not addressed we may never lead a happy fulfilled life, one where we never reach our full potential.

-If you feel you may benefit from EMDR or need to understand if you have been traumatised I am happy to talk you through without obligation.
+The good news is that our brains more often than not process traumatic experiences normally so we don't suffer with PTSD - However if you feel you may benefit from EMDR or need to understand if you are suffering with Post Traumatic Stress Disorder, Please contact me I am happy to talk you through without obligation.

 Examples of trauma

 - Witnessing an accident or seeing something disturbing

 - Violence or result of it – either directly or indirectly

 - Sudden shock